Bananiys202024/arch-linux/README.md

     sudo ng build --prod

-Last step drag and drop dist/arch-linux to /arch-linux
+Last step drag and drop dist/arch-linux to /arch-linux on github in gh-pages branch